 What makes bloated MVPs bloated is that they do a bunch of other stuff, they have all these little bits of value, but there’s never a concentrated single moment where a user receives a lot of value at once.

-Launching a new product is like trying to wedge yourself into a crowded market for people’s attention.
+Launching a new product means trying to wedge yourself into a crowded market for people’s attention.
 It won’t work if your wedge is a breadboard full of little bumps of value.
 To wedge yourself into the market, you need a single sharp spike of value.

 A bloated MVP can still have a kernel of value